pachyderm/docs/content/2.1.x/deploy-manage/deploy/quickstart.md

 For each cloud provider, we will give you the option to "quick deploy" Pachyderm with or without Console (Pachyderm UI available with Enterprise).

-!!!
-Important
+{{% notice info %}}
 The deployment steps highlighted in this document are **not intended for production**.
 For production settings, please read our [infrastructure recommendations](../ingress/).
 In particular, we recommend:

   - the use of a **managed PostgreSQL server** (RDS, CloudSQL, or PostgreSQL Server) rather than Pachyderm's default bundled PostgreSQL.
   - the setup of a **TCP Load Balancer** in front of your pachd service.
   - the setup of an **Ingress Controller** in front of Console.

 Then find your targeted Cloud provider in the [Deploy and Manage](../) ection of this documentation.
+{{% /notice %}}

 ## 1. Prerequisites